agateau/blog/2016/reordering-a-listview-via-dragndrop-1/index.md

 ## Architecture

-The way I implemented this is by creating a DraggableItem, which is used as the delegate of the ListView, and wraps the real QML item responsible for showing the details of the list element.
+The approach I used was to do all the work in a DraggableItem, leaving the ListView untouched.
+DraggableItem is used as the delegate of the ListView, and wraps the real QML item responsible for showing the details of the list element.

 Lets start with `main.qml`.
 Nothing fancy at the beginning, we create a Window and a ListModel defining our elements: